 You will need:

-in addition to a mold, casting material, and a release agent.
+in addition to the mold (ideally free of air-bubbles), casting material, and a release agent.

-The main image shows two casts of the same material (Smooth On's popular 325 urethane plastic), one that was pressurized and another that was not.
+Note: the gallery image shows two casts of the same material (Smooth On's popular 325 urethane plastic), one that was pressurized and another that was not.
 I used the exact same mold and process for each cast except for pressurizing the first cast.
-Hopefully this image is enough to convince you that pressurizing is ESSENTIAL if you are serious about casting resin/urethane plastic.